timmoons/delta_assignment/README_MY_THOUGHTS.md

-# Thoughts related to text;
+# Architectural Thoughts & Improvement Plan

-"You can assume that the dev environment needs to run on each engineer's computer, which has the latest macOS version.
-The production environments will run on Linux inside AWS."
+This document captures the initial brainstorming, detailed findings from a project review, and a comprehensive plan for improving the development and production environments.

+---

+## 1. Initial Brainstorming & Key Considerations

+### On the Assignment Text

+*   **"dev environment...macOS...production...Linux inside AWS"**: This points directly to **Docker containers** as the solution to ensure consistency across environments.
-= (docker) containers  -> optimize containers later on to reduce size by optimizing layering (e.g. base image and layer).
+    *   *Improvement Area:* Optimize Docker images to reduce size by improving layering and using multi-stage builds.

-"stateless node.js process"
-= don't have to mount disks as EC2/fargate storage, clean EBS fine.

-"API endpoints over HTTP"
-= locally nginx, in AWS = ALB for layer 7 load balancing"

-"It requires access to MySQL, Redis and ElasticSearch data stores" = locally docker images connected through docker compose, but in AWS for KISS principle we could use AWS RDS, elasticache & opensearch as data stores
+*   **"stateless node.js process"**: This simplifies infrastructure.
+We don't need persistent storage for the application containers themselves (e.g., EBS volumes), which makes scaling easier.
+*   **"API endpoints over HTTP"**: Requires a reverse proxy or load balancer.
+    *   *Dev:* The `docker-compose` setup handles this sufficiently for local development.
+    *   *Prod:* An AWS Application Load Balancer (ALB) is the ideal choice for Layer 7 routing, SSL termination, and health checks.
+*   **"requires access to MySQL, Redis and ElasticSearch"**:
+    *   *Dev:* Using official Docker images managed by `docker-compose` is perfect.
+    *   *Prod:* To follow the **KISS principle** and ensure reliability, using AWS managed services (**RDS**, **ElastiCache**, **OpenSearch**) is the preferred approach over self-managing them on EC2 instances.

-"provide alternative approaches and the trade-offs of using them."
+*   **"provide alternative approaches and the trade-offs"**:
-=
-EC2 vs fargate vs EKS

-"mysql, redis, ES"
-data store services self-managed (e.g. dedicated EC2 instances with saving plans) vs managed by AWS

-# Thoughts related to project;

-"repos; ECR?"
-where to store the images? where to store code?

-"versions of mysql/redis/elasticsearch"
-Service is compatible with versions, but service will need upgrading soon as some versions are old and not supported once you move to the cloud (e.g. mysql 5.7 EOL is oct 2023) and elasticsearch is not available on Amazon OpenSearch Service.
-(Elasticsearch 7.10 is the last version supported on OpenSearch due to licensing changes after that.)
-->
-Options elasticsearch:
-Downgrade to Elasticsearch 7.10 (may require code/config changes).
-Migrate to OpenSearch 1.x or 2.x, which is based on Elasticsearch 7.10+ but has diverged.

-Options for MySQL:
-Upgrade to 8.0 (AWS recommendation)

-"owasp security principles?"
-I should make sure we do not run containers as root etc.
-Follow owasp security standards

-"github actions, gitlab runner, jenkins for future dedicated tooling env"

-"node 16 is very outdated"
+    *   **Compute:** EC2 vs. Fargate vs. EKS.
+Fargate offers simplicity (serverless), while EKS provides more control and flexibility at the cost of increased complexity.
+    *   **Databases:** Self-managed on EC2 (with saving plans for cost) vs. AWS Managed Services.
+Managed services have higher availability and lower operational overhead but can be more expensive.

+### On the Project Implementation

+*   **"repos; ECR?"**: Code should be stored in a Git repository (like GitHub).
+Docker images should be stored in a container registry; **Amazon ECR** is the natural choice for an AWS-based deployment.
+*   **"versions of mysql/redis/elasticsearch"**: The current versions are outdated and pose significant challenges for a cloud migration.
+    *   **MySQL 5.7** is past its End-of-Life (Oct 2023).
+It **must be upgraded** (e.g., to 8.0) to be used with AWS RDS.
+    *   **Elasticsearch 7.17** is not available on Amazon OpenSearch Service due to licensing changes after version 7.10.
+A **migration to OpenSearch** is required, which may involve code changes.
+*   **"owasp security principles?"**: Security is critical.
+We must follow best practices, such as **not running containers as the root user**.
+*   **"github actions, gitlab runner, jenkins"**: The project already uses GitHub Actions, which is a good choice.
+Alternatives like GitLab CI or Jenkins could be considered for a dedicated, self-hosted tooling environment in the future.
+*   **"node 16 is very outdated"**: Node.js 16 is approaching its end-of-life and should be upgraded to a recent Long-Term Support (LTS) version.
+*   **Staging Environment**: A dedicated staging environment that mimics production is crucial for testing before deploying to production.
+This helps catch integration issues and bugs in a production-like setting without impacting real users.